-*Carmack, H. J., & Noland, C. M. (in press).
+*Carmack, H. J., & Noland, C. M. (2019).
 Healthcare public relations and moral obligations: Patient safety and the Boston University Medical Center tuberculosis case.
 In B. Brunner & C. Hickerson (Eds.), Cases in public relations: Translating ethics into action (pp. 210-217).
 Oxford: Oxford University Press.

 *DeGroot, J. M., & Carmack, H. J. (2016).
 Disenfranchised grief of the never-existed.
 In E. Gilchrist-Perry & S. D. Long (Eds.), Contexts of the dark side of communication (pp. 189-201).
 NY: Peter Lang.

 * DeGroot, J. M., & Carmack, H. J. (2012).
 Blogging as a means of grieving.
 In T. Dumova & R. Fiordo (Eds.), Blogging in the global society: Cultural, political, and geographical aspects (pp. 161-177).
 Hershey, PA: IGI Global.

 *Carmack, H. J. (2012).
 Bad for your health organization.
 In J. S. Wrench, (Ed.)
 Casing Organizational Communication (pp. 35-42).
 Dubuque, IA: Kendall Hunt.